glycerite, herbal remedies for allergies

 1. Potency

-Glycerites are much more concentrated than teas and small amounts can pack a quick punch compared to teas and tisanes.
+Glycerites are much more concentrated than teas and small amounts can pack a quick punch compared to teas and tisanes depending.

 2. Convenience